 d) prediction of PSR performance when affected by a selected set of interference sources.

-Given the diversity of radar types, the level of protection expected by a PSR against a given interference source is application dependent.
+Given the diversity of radar types, the impact on a PSR from a given interference source is application dependent.
 For example, the performance criteria of interest for weather radars can be different to that of air traffic control radar.
+The weather radars are not modelled in this report.

-Performance results from software simulation are presented in one or more of the following formats:
+Example results from software simulation are presented in one or more of the following formats:

-a) probability of detection as a function of signal-to-noise ratio at various interference signal levels-expressed with respect to receiver noise floor;
+a) probability of detection as a function of signal-to-noise ratio at various interference signal levels-expressed with respect to receiver noise floor.

-b) probability of detection as a function of signal-to-interference ratio for a given radar receiver;
+b) probability of detection as a function of signal-to-interference ratio for a given radar receiver.

 c) maximum range of detection as a function of interference level, expressed with respect to receiver noise floor, for a given constant radar cross section; and